Youth Support and Counselling

 - Who are at high risk of harm and/or have complex behaviour

 - Displays risk of harm to self or others, thoughts or recurrent thoughts of self-harm or suicide, aggressive behaviour towards others, regular to excessive drug/alcohol use, needs considerable supervision.

 Psychological counselling styles are varied and depend on the therapist’s approach and skills as well as on the needs of the client.
 Our Youth Counsellors provide psychological counselling aimed at reducing emotional distress and strategies to cope with life’s problems.
 Counsellors will spend time in the first few sessions getting to know the client and the difficulties they are facing.
 The Counsellor with the young person will come up with therapeutic goals and the approach that is best suited to their needs and preferences.

 You may wish to refer a young person to our counselling service when they are having difficulties functioning.
 This can include physical, mental, social, relational or emotionally.
 Other reasons you may wish to refer to us is if a young person have signs of possible mental illness.

 To refer to the Youth Services team please complete a Kingston Youth Services Referral Form

 For any young person under the age of 16 the following forms need to be completed by a parent/guardian before accessing support or counselling:

-Should you have any questions please contact the duty worker on 1300 369 436.
+Should you have any questions please contact our Youth Services Team on 1300 369 436 or via email.